BYossarian/just-this-once/README.md

 - Use ArrayBuffer in place of Buffer so that this can be used outside of Node.
 For crypto functions: https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto/digest https://developer.mozilla.org/en-US/docs/Web/API/Crypto/getRandomValues
-- Allow specification of 'time-step leeway' in verifyTOTP.
-Maybe just a boolean for strict/non-strict (non-strict === +1/-1 timestep)
 - Use TypeScript to do input validation